-You can find designers taking advantage of color psychology all around yourself, from traffic signals to the apps you use on your phone, all make use of colors to communicate the messages quickly, without increasing cognitive load.
+You can find UI UX designers taking advantage of color psychology all around yourself, from traffic signals to the apps you use on your phone, all make use of colors to communicate the messages quickly, without increasing cognitive load.
 Let’s look at some examples to get an idea of how we can employ these techniques in our work.

 1. User Interface Design.

 The use of color psychology in digital products helps the user navigate the product better and makes the processes more intuitive.
 When a success message appears, you don’t even need to read the text to know that things are fine.